• Skip to primary navigation

 Brownie Pecan Pie

-Aerial view of Brownie Pecan Pie in a clear pie dish next to scattered pecans.
+Aerial view of Brownie Pecan Pie in a blue pie dish next to red and white flowers.

 I included a recipe for my go-to homemade pie crust.
-You can also use your personal favorite pie crust or a good quality store-bought refrigerated one.
+You can also swap for your personal favorite pie crust or a good quality store-bought refrigerated one.

-To help create the buttery flaky texture for the pie crust, I used a dough blender to cut in the diced butter.
+I generally use a dough blender to cut in the diced butter.
 You can also use two forks or the tips of your fingers.
 Just try to work as quickly as possible to keep the butter from melting.
-I added just enough water (also chilled) to bring the dough together, but try to avoid adding too much.
-Overworking the dough will cause the crust to toughen a bit.
-Make sure to refrigerate the dough for at least 30 minutes before rolling out and transferring to the pie pan.

 • Cheddar Leek Potato Pie by Lauren at Sew You Think You Can Cook